Green Us Green Homes Green Outside Green Go Green Earth About Greenfootsteps

 Organic vegetables

 Another advantage to buying organic food is the absence of pesticides and chemicals.
 To be truly organic, a producer cannot use any type of chemical - not just in the form of pesticides for the produce, but also in the soil and water supply.
-Unnatural elements used in food production - especially in the soil will cause the soil to become depleted in the nutrients it stores.
+Unnatural elements used in food production - especially in the soil cause the soil to become depleted in the nutrients it stores.
 The less nutrients the soil holds, the less nutrients the produce will contain.
 This affects growth and health.

 There are many advantages to buying organic foods and other products.
 Whether for environmental reasons or if you are simply trying to get back to a more natural lifestyle without synthetics and chemicals, there are ways you can support the industries which are courageous enough to stand up and offer products produced with our well being in mind.